billyyoung/blog/content/posts/competitive-games-are-fun.md

 (Not to say that these games aren't intense or frustrating.
 Games like Dark Souls, or even Overcooked, often involve lots of swearing and desk-slamming.)

 Now pit player versus player ("PVP") and you've got the basis for a competitive game.
 Beating a single-player game is fun, sure, but very few activities can hold a candle to the heart-pounding, head-buzzing feeling of clutching out a 1-vs-3 in overtime to win your team the match in Valorant.
 Or red-shelling your friend in 1st place at the last second to snatch away the victory in Mario Kart.
-For a split second, winning can feel like the most significant achievement of your life.
+For a split second, winning feels like the most significant achievement of your life.

-<blockquote class="twitter-tweet" data-conversation="none"><p lang="en" dir="ltr">same feeling, different form. it&#39;s all connected<a href="https://t.co/BbxOJjhXZ8">https://t.co/BbxOJjhXZ8</a></p>&mdash; Billy is wrangling ghouls (@billyisyoung) <a href="https://twitter.com/billyisyoung/status/1399418529703596034?ref_src=twsrc%5Etfw">May 31, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">same feeling, different form. it&#39;s all connected<a href="https://t.co/BbxOJjhXZ8">https://t.co/BbxOJjhXZ8</a></p>&mdash; billy is writing again (14/100) (@billyisyoung) <a href="https://twitter.com/billyisyoung/status/1399418529703596034?ref_src=twsrc%5Etfw">May 31, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-The game itself changes over time too, in a couple ways, which keeps things fresh.
+The game itself changes over time too.
 The fabric of the game can change: game devs can continue to add more ways to play (characters, maps, game modes) and tweak existing mechanics and rules.
 Which then impacts the metagame: how players play, how they think about the game, what strategies they use.
-And outside of developer updates, players themselves push the metagame forward by constantly testing out new strategies, tricks, and combos to give themselves an edge over everyone else.
+And outside of developer updates, players themselves [push the metagame forward](https://twitter.com/billyisyoung/status/1278939482981453829) by constantly testing out new strategies, tricks, and combos to give themselves an edge over everyone else.

 Competitive games just have that extra something to them that I like.
 I guess if you give people (kids and adults) an easily-accessible way to opt in, fight each other, and win through their own skill, it'll draw in a lot of folks.